vitest-dev/vitest/docs/api/vi.md

 - **Type:** `() => Vitest`

-This method will invoke every initiated timer until the timers queue is empty.
+This method will invoke every initiated timer until the timer queue is empty.
 It means that every timer called during `runAllTimers` will be fired.
 If you have an infinite interval, it will throw after 10 000 tries (can be configured with [`fakeTimers.loopLimit`](/config/#faketimers-looplimit)).

 ```ts
 let i = 0